PRACTICAL GUIDE TO SNOW PREPAREDNESS

 The Public Works Department of Lower Macungie Township is dedicated to the safety of all of our residents.
 The process of snow removal, which varies due to the intensity of each snow event, is a challenge for all of us.
 In an effort to prepare our residents for impending snowstorms we offer this guide to keep you informed as to what to expect when it snows.

-To help clear snow from the roads properly, the Township provides off street parking at the following locations :
+To help clear snow from the roads properly, the Township plows and provides off street parking at the following locations:

 - Hills at Lockridge Community Center, 7125 Scenic View Dr.

 - Farmington Hills Park, 2300 Goldenrod Dr.

 Weather Emergencies will be announced with anticipated beginning and ending times on WFMZ Channel 69 News and on the home page of the Lower Macungie Township website, Facebook, Twitter and our electronic information board in front of the Township Building.
 In addition, if you have not already done so, please sign up through our Automated Notification System CIVICREADY, to receive our mass email, phone or text messages in the event of any emergencies, important information or events happening within the Township.